Mysterious Backward Moves with Knights

 Have you got a move in mind?

-Remember, when you’re not sure what to do in a position, it’s important to think about how you could improve the team-play between your pieces, to recognize which pieces are not contributing much, and to find a way to bring them to better positions.
+Remember, when you’re not sure what to do in a position, it’s important to think about how you could improve the team-play between your pieces, to recognize which pieces are not contributing much, and to find a plan to bring them to better positions.

 Karpov was very very good at this.
 And in the position above, he played 24.Nb1!!